 When entering data in certain fields in a maintenance or data entry window, you can click the Lookup button to display a list of valid records.
 This lesson contains basic procedures on how to use the Lookup feature.
-To learn more advanced features, See Using the Lookup's Advanced Features on page 36.
+To learn more, see "Using the Lookup's Advanced Features" (page 31).